strong-roots-capital/od/readme.md

 There's [moment], so big and so slow it'll make continental-drift look snappy.
 Or [js-joda], an imperative library with its own custom parsing!
-Doesn't that sound like a Good Idea™.
+Doesn't that sound like a [Good Idea]™.
 Then there's [dayjs], an imperative library that keeps data in its own custom objects like [moment].... making [tree-shaking] impossible.
 Next up is [date-fns], that only offers separate methods for incrementing a date by different